Monodia3007/DiaLogExtractor/README.md

 # DiaLogExtractor

 DiaLogExtractor is a Java application that enables Minecraft enthusiasts to efficiently extract dialog out from Minecraft log files.
-With a simple and easy-to-understand graphical user interface, the application utilizes advanced pattern-matching techniques to extract and add high readability to Minecraft's log files.
+With a simple and easy-to-understand graphical user interface, the application uses advanced pattern-matching techniques to extract and add high readability to Minecraft's log files.
 It is based on the JavaFX library and is specifically designed for usability, readability, and efficient log processing.

 ## Installation

 Go to the release section of the repository and download the latest version of the application.
 Launch the .msi or .dmg file and follow the installation instructions.
-Once the installation is complete, you can launch the application from the desktop shortcut or the application folder. or you can download the .jar file and run it using the command `java -jar DiaLogExtractor-<version>-<OS>.jar`.
+Once the installation is complete, you can launch the application from the desktop shortcut or the application folder.
+Or you can download the .jar file and run it using the command `java -jar DiaLogExtractor-<version>-<OS>.jar`.

 ## Usage